 ‘Tis the season to be merry, and more than any place in the world, New York City embodies the spirit of the holidays.
-The city’s winter markets, towering Christmas trees, breathtaking ice-skating rinks, and special events are pure magic.
+The city’s winter markets, towering Christmas trees, iconic ice-skating rinks, and unrivaled special events are pure magic.
 From the Macy’s Thanksgiving Parade to the Times Square countdown to the New Year (and everything in between), read on for how to spend the holidays in NYC.

 [A Very NYC Holiday Gift Guide]

 New York’s winter wonderland is always a must-see attraction.
 Whether you want to ice skate on the picturesque Wollman Rink, walk along the Mall, or photograph the park’s snow-covered bridges, nowhere is as beautiful as Central Park in the winter.
 The Manhattan Club is a few blocks away, so grab a coffee from our 26th Floor Private Club Lounge on your way there for an instant warm-up.

 Shop for Holiday Gifts at the Winter Village at Bryant Park

 Winter Village at Bryant Park is your one-stop shop for pure holiday fun.
 A grand Christmas tree, NYC’s only free admission ice skating rink, bumper cars on ice, holiday shops, rinkside eats and drinks, cozy igloos, and regular holiday events and shows blanket the complex in ‘Manhattan’s Town Square.’

 Tour the New York Botanical Garden and see the Holiday Train Show and NYBG GLOW